ZFTurbo/Music-Source-Separation-Training/docs/dataset_types.md

 * **Type 3 (CSV file)**:

-You can provide CSV-file with following structure:
+You can provide CSV-file (or list of CSV-files) with following structure:
 ```
 type,path
 vocals,/path/to/dataset/vocals_1.wav